Temples in and around Coimbatore (Kongu region)

 1c) Sri Bhagavathi amman temple

-Dedicated to Bhagavathi amman, the temple was built in 2010 as the replica of Chakkulathukavu Sree Bhagavathi temple located in the Kerala state.
+It is built as the replica of Chakkulathukavu Sree Bhagavathi temple located in the Kerala state.
 All the poojas are performed in the same manner as in Chakkulathukavu Bhagavathi temple.

 Temple Timings: 6 AM to 12 noon and 4 to 8 PM